 - read_fmr.pro: Read a journal (ApJ, AJ) machine-readable table into IDL.

-- A perl extraction program.
+- Perl: an extraction program.

 - Fixed width format files like MRTs can be straightforwardly read in using the OpenRefine tool.